Quick Thai Chicken Salad

-So I’m trying to figure out how to prioritize which recipes I get over here the quickest from my instagram page.
-And while this one is so simple and hardly a recipe at all (isn’t that any salad really?)
-I still feel like it’s one of my all time FAVORITE salads.
-When I’m in the mood for those fresh, vibrant, Thai flavors…. there’s nothing better and I feel like it rivals the best Thai Salads I’ve had at restaurants and yet I know exactly what I’m eating.
+This easy Thai Chicken Salad has been one of my FAVORITE salads for years.
+When I’m in the mood for those fresh, vibrant, Thai flavors…. there’s nothing better and I feel like it rivals the best Thai Salads I’ve had at restaurants– and yet I know exactly what I’m eating.
 And while I’m a teensie bit ashamed that it’s not based around a homemade dressing, I’m gonna push that feeling aside because these dressings are so good— and so are the macros– and so is my mood with one less thing to do before I dive head-first into this bowl.

 I’ve posted a salad since this one that was pretty much the same thing only I added a bunch of spiralized zucchini.
 That was a fun addition to the texture and experience… and I ALWAYS love this with some rice noodles or just linguini tossed in.
 But this cast of characters below will always be my staple fall back Thai Chicken Salad.
 I think I ate it every day for two weeks in the first months of macro-counting.
-There’s something about that spicy peanut dressing with the fresh cilantro, and MINT!
+There’s something about that amazing Trader Joe’s spicy peanut dressing with the fresh cilantro, and MINT!
 You can’t leave out the mint.
-And I’ll admit, it’s not an herb I ever want for almost anything else.
-But here— it belongs here.
+I didn’t even think I liked mint a few years ago.
+But HERE– it’s a game changer.
 Nestled right in this happy colorful bowl.
 It just takes it next-level.
-Like no one will mistake it for that bagged Costco one.
+Like no one will mistake it for that bagged Costco salad.

 So I know not everyone has a Trader Joes and that’s ok.
 Although I’m sorry!
 If you have one, I love love love this Spicy Peanut Vinaigrette and the macros are good.
 But since it does have a little fat and sometimes I want to save it for more avocado or maybe even some toasted almonds (or thai cashews from Trader Joes!
 So good)… I often mix it with some Newmans Own Light Sesame Ginger dressing to stretch the macros a bit.
 If you DON’T have Traders, that Newman’s one alone is great or I’ve heard Sprouts has a good peanut one (Tamarind brand maybe???
 Am I making that up?)
 OR….. last addition to what feels like a run-on-thought…. try adding PB2 to your sesame ginger dressing to give it that peanut buttery addition….
 And I hope I don’t have to tell you that if you never run out of fat please use real peanut butter… and lots of avocado…. and smother this baby in cashews and maybe even those store-bought crispy wontons if you’re not above it.